 It’s simple: the more realistic an object looks on screen, the closer the viewer feels to it.
 As a result, this makes the image a lot more persuasive than a flat 2D equivalent.

 The viewer will feel more connected to the design and will feel more inclined to take the next step.

 More satisfying to the prospect

-Similar to the above, creating a 3D model or animation will fulfil the prospect’s needs more successfully than 2D.
-They will be more satisfied because the 3D element eliminates a lot of waiting for the ‘real’ thing.
+Similar to the above, creating a 3D model or 3D animation can fulfil the prospect’s needs more successfully than 2D.
+They may be more satisfied because the 3D element eliminates a lot of waiting for the ‘real’ thing.